HosseinTahami/Task-Manager/README.md

-# TaskManager Project with Django
+# TaskManager
+🗄️🗃️ This is simple Taskmangager written by Django Framework 📌🗂️

 ## Overview
 This is the TaskManager project, a web application built with Django.
 It allows users to manage tasks efficiently.

 ## Features
+- Authentication : Users can Register, Login and Logout
-- Feature 1: Add, edit, and delete tasks.
+- Managing Tasks : Users can Add, edit, and delete tasks.
-- Feature 2: Organize tasks into categories.
+- Categorise Tasks : Organize tasks into different categories.
-- Feature 3: Set deadlines and reminders for tasks.
+- Deadline : Set deadlines and reminders for tasks.

 ## Installation and Setup
 1. Clone the repository: